okeefm/s3g/doc/gcode_protocol.markdown

 Move to the specified position at the current or specified feedrate.
 NB: There are two methods of forming the G1 command:

-    XYZABF: This gives explicit axes positions, in mm
+    XYZABF: This gives explicit axes positions for XYZAB, in mm
-    XYZEF: This gives explicit axes positions for XYZ, then a new tool_speed.
+    XYZE: This gives explicit axes positions for XYZ, and an E command which is mapped to either A or B, depending on the current tool index being used.

 We should only accept one form or the other.
 A mixture will result in an error being thrown.